TrashPandaCode/reports/ia-final/contributions/markus.typ

   Especially in the early and towards the end of the project I struggled with my own time management as well as general communication problems within the whole team.

   In the following sections especially the @markus_dev_phase I'll focus more on the progress and the work I put into the project.
-This includes challenges I faced and also learnings I made during the project.
+This includes challenges I faced and also learnings I made during the project as you can read in @markus_personal_conclusion.

   === Time Tracking Methodology <markus_time_methodology>